County Sligo: Coat of arms

 This coat of arms was adopted by Sligo County Council in 1980.
 The design on the black shield, which shows an open book on which there is a Celtic Cross and a red rose, represents collectively the literary and cultural history of Sligo.
-These refer to such early works as the Books of Ballymote and Lecan, while the rose was a significant theme in the poetry of W.B.Yeats.
+These refer to such early works as the Books of Ballymote and Lecan, while the rose was a significant theme in the poetry of W. B. Yeats.
 The escallop shells sprinkled on the shield refer to the origin of the word Sligeach – "a place abounding in shells".
 The boar's head refers to the "wild boar of Benbulben" in the Diarmuid and Gráinne myth.
 The colour scheme of the crest incorporates the Sligo GAA colours of black and white.

 Culture

 County Sligo is the setting for a large number of the texts in the Mythological Cycles.
 The story of Diarmad and Grainne has its final act played out on Ben Bulben.
 The Second Battle of Moytirra is associated with Moytirra in South County Sligo.
 Other texts include Bruidean Ceise Corann, set on Keash Mountain.
 The rich array of megalithic monuments in the area has been an inspiration to artists and writers such as Sir Samuel Ferguson.
-The poet and Nobel laureate William Butler Yeats (1865–1939) spent much of his childhood in northern Sligo and the county's landscapes (particularly the Isle of Innisfree, in Lough Gill) were the inspiration for much of his poetry.
-Yeats said, "the place that has really influenced my life most is Sligo."
+The poet and Nobel laureate W. B. Yeats (1865–1939) spent much of his childhood in northern Sligo and the county's landscapes (particularly the Isle of Innisfree, in Lough Gill) were the inspiration for much of his poetry.
+Yeats said, "the place that has really influenced my life most is Sligo".
 He is buried in North County Sligo, "Under Ben Bulben", in Drumcliff.
-William Yeats' brother Jack, a painter, also was inspired by the Sligo landscape.
+W. B. Yeats's brother Jack, a painter, also was inspired by the Sligo landscape.